 Summer of Tech

-Summer of Tech runs events twice a week at Kelburn.
-Typically these are technical events, however they also do interview workshops in recognition of the fact this is the second way industry filters and recruits student applicants.
+runs events twice a week at Kelburn.
+Typically these are technical events, however they also do CV and interview workshops plus speed interviews.

-Engineering NZ runs a major Interview skills and CV event every year, staffed by people from industry who are there to give constructive advice on how you can improve your CV and interview skills.
-This event caters for all engineering disciplines and there is always very good representation from the engineering industry present.
+runs a major Interview skills and CV event every year, staffed by people from industry who are there to give constructive advice on how you can improve your CV and interview skills.
+This event caters for all engineering disciplines.